Hardbacon logo

 High income and good credit score requirements prevent many younger people from qualifying for some of the best travel credit cards.
 As a response, prepaid credit cards issued by fintech companies and big banks are rising in popularity, especially among wonderlusters.
 Many of these prepaid credit cards offer rewards and features that rival those of regular travel credit cards, including no foreign transaction fees!

-While the free KOHO Easy plan is great for shopping at home, the Extra and Everything plans offer reward rates that are better suited to travelling.
-They earn 6% back for every dollar spent on Booking.com, 2% on groceries, dining out and transportation, plus 0.5% on everything else, which is deposited right back into your account.
+While the KOHO Essential plan is great for shopping at home, the Extra and Everything plans offer reward rates that are better suited to travelling.
+The Extra earns 1.5% on groceries, dining out and transportation, and the Everything plan earns 2% the same categories. .
+Plus 0.25% on everything else for the Extra plan and 0.5% for the Everything plan, which is deposited right back into your account.

 If you subscribe to the Extra or Everything plan, KOHO waives the foreign transaction fee that most other cards charge for international transactions.
 There are also higher ATM withdrawal limits and you’ll get one free international ATM withdrawal every month, meaning they won’t charge you and will reimburse you for any ATM fees charged to your account.